royleejr/event-friends/README.md

 ## Introduction

 **EventFriends** is a React Native app that helps users find events in local areas.
-Unlike other event apps that show ticekted events this app that i made is meant for more casual events that may not require tickets or anything formal that people may want to go to with friends.
+Unlike other event apps that show ticketed events, this app is meant for more casual events that do not require tickets.

 ## Screenshots